bryntum/gantt-websocket-server/README.md

 { "command": "login", "error": "Wrong username/password" }
 ```

-If client is not logged in an is trying to access the project data or send updates sever will prevent it
+If client is not logged in and is trying to access the project data or send updates sever will prevent it
 responding with the following message:

 ```json